martinloesethjensen/flutter-firebase/codelab.md

 ![chat_screen_design](/Users/mlj/Dropbox/projects/flutter-firebase/img/chat_screen_design.png)

-We know it will have a keyboard so we will initialize `TextEditingController` as a field in the class `_ChatScreenState`.
+We know the screen will have a text field so we will initialize a `TextEditingController` as a field in the class `_ChatScreenState`.

 ```dart
 bool _isComposing = false;  // Being used later to determine when TextEditingController is used to compose a message.